10 Tips for Eating Healthy on a Road Trip

 Make time for snacks and meals before you get too hungry.
 You’ll keep up your energy level and feel better throughout the day.

-- Raisins, Dried Fruit, Apples, Oranges, Tangerines, Bananas, Grapes, Unsweetened Apple Sauce Cups
+- Fruit: Raisins, Dried Fruit, Apples, Oranges, Tangerines, Bananas, Grapes, Unsweetened Apple Sauce Cups

-- Mini Carrots, Radishes, Celery Sticks, Cucumber Slices
+- Veggies: Mini Carrots, Radishes, Celery Sticks, Cucumber Slices

-- Crackers, Veggie Chips, Low-Sugar Trail Mix, Organic Granola or Nutrition Bars (Protein, Chia Seed, etc.), Pretzels, Kale Chips, Hormone-Free Jerky, Dark Chocolate, Dry Cereal
+- Miscellaneous Snacks: Crackers, Veggie Chips, Low-Sugar Trail Mix, Organic Granola or Nutrition Bars (Protein, Chia Seed, etc.), Pretzels, Kale Chips, Hormone-Free Jerky, Dark Chocolate, Dry Cereal

-Many of these items can be found in snack-size packaging which makes them convenient for travel.
+Many of these foods can be found in snack-size packaging which makes them convenient for travel.

 7. Get Enough Protein

-Eating meals and snacks with plenty of protein can keep you feeling full and less likely to crave unhealthy foods.
+Eating meals and snacks with plenty of protein can keep you feeling full and less likely to crave unhealthy foods when traveling.
 Try to have at least one protein source at every meal and choose protein-rich snacks like nuts, hummus, hormone-free beef or turkey jerky, a hard-boiled egg or cheese.

 8. Drink Plenty of Water